simpl1g/middleware_autocomplete/README.md

       # self.route_name = nil # UrlHelper that will be generated for this class,
       # Default #{self.namespace}_#{self.path}_path

+      # self.use_with_connection = false
+      # Set it to false only if you are not using database

       # Returns search results for autocompletition
       # Result should be in the same format that your content_type
       #